hzi-bifo/AMR_benchmarking/README.md

 TODO:

-- We make pipelines on top of their python files.
+- We make/provide pipelines on top of their python files.
 The codes modified are renamed as *original_name + "\_khuModified".*
+- We provide a complete example, illustrating the pipeline.
 - We rewrite the python codes, changing from Python 2 to Python 3.